After the test

 The results of the Selective High Schools Placement Test and school assessment scores are used to determine a calculated placement score for each student.
 The calculated placement score is used to rank candidates applying for placement at the selective school.

-The High Performing Students Unit moderates school assessment scores for calculation of the placement score.
+The High Performing Students Team moderates school assessment scores for calculation of the placement score.
 This allows selection committees to compare the scores of students from different schools.
 Go to the selection process for further details about the moderation and scaling process to determine the calculated placement score.

 Support for students